Revisiting PBH accretion, evaporation and their cosmological consequences: Introduction

 The viability of all these scenarios depends critically on one thing: a precise understanding of the PBH mass evolution, $M(t)$.
 This evolution is a competition between two primary processes: mass loss from Hawking evaporation and mass gain from the accretion of the surrounding cosmic fluid.
 For decades, the study of these two processes has been largely bifurcated.
 On one hand, Hawking evaporation has been studied in great detail, with sophisticated calculations of greybody factors for rotating black holes (BHs) \cite{Page:1976df, Cvetic:1997xv, Jorge:2014kra, Konoplya:2024vuj, Noda:2022zgk} and, models of PBH accretion have, until recently, relied on the oversimplified Bondi (or Bondi-Hoyle-Lyttleton) accretion formula \cite{Bondi:1952ni}.
 This non-relativistic approximation, derived for a static BH in a non-expanding medium, is ill-suited for its dynamic in an environment such as radiation-dominated universe.
 This simplification is problematic for two main reasons.
 First, the fluid in the early universe is a relativistic plasma ($p = \rho/3$), and the gravitational field near the BH is inherently relativistic.
 A fully general-relativistic treatment of the fluid dynamics is therefore inevitable.
-Second, PBHs are expected to form with a non-zero, and potentially maximal, spin \cite{Carr:1976zz, Mirbabayi:2019uph, Harada:2017fjm}.
-The spacetime of a spinning (Kerr) BH is significantly different from that of a non-spinning (Schwarzschild) one, which fundamentally alters the fluid's in-fall dynamics on to the black holes due to general relativistic correction to the effective potential, and the capture cross-section.
+Second, the initial spin of PBHs depends heavily on their formation mechanism.
+While standard formation from the collapse of density perturbations in a radiation-dominated universe yields PBHs with very small initial spins ($a_* \lesssim 0.01$)~\cite{DeLuca:2019buf}, alternative scenarios---such as collapse during an early matter-dominated phase---allow PBHs to form with non-zero, and potentially maximal, spin \cite{Carr:1976zz, Mirbabayi:2019uph, Harada:2017fjm}.
+Regardless of the initial conditions, the spacetime of a spinning (Kerr) BH fundamentally alters the fluid's in-fall dynamics due to general relativistic corrections to the effective potential and the capture cross-section.

 A complete and self-consistent model that simultaneously incorporates \textit{relativistic accretion} onto a \textit{Kerr} BH, embedded in a cosmological background, and its competition with spin-dependent \textit{Hawking evaporation} has been a significant gap in the literature.
 It is this gap that we aim to fill.
 In this paper, we construct a complete and self-consistent model for the evolution of both the mass $M(t)$ and spin $a_*(t)$ of a PBH, from its formation in the radiation era to its final evaporation.
 Our method proceeds as follows.
 We first derive the full general-relativistic hydrodynamic equations for a perfect fluid in a general, stationary, and axisymmetric spacetime.
 We then specialize this to the Kerr metric, assuming a steady-state, radially in-falling fluid with zero angular momentum as an expected condition for the ambient, homogeneous cosmic fluid.
 By solving the flow equations, we numerically determine the critical (sonic) point and derive the relativistic accretion rate.
 This rate is parameterized by a new dimensionless efficiency $\lambda_{\text{Kerr}}(a_*)$, which serves as the general-relativistic correction to the non-relativistic Bondi formula.
 We then combine this new accretion rate with the well-established formalism for Hawking evaporation, using the precise evaporation rates from the public codes \texttt{BlackHawk} \cite{Arbey:2019mbc, Arbey:2021mbl} and \texttt{FRISBHEE} \cite{Cheek:2021odj, Cheek:2021cfe}, which include the full greybody factors.
 This results in a coupled system of differential equations for $dM/dt$ and $da_*/dt$, which we solve numerically.